Ksharma889/Product-Landing-Page/README.md

 This is a Product Landing Page

-It is made Only HTML CSS.
+It is made Only HTML CSS and Little bit of use JavaScript.
 It's my first website Github project

 You can see the project live on the following URL